Error: Contact form not found.

 Dischargeable Judgments

 Can you file bankruptcy on a judgment tied to credit card debt, personal loans, or medical bills?
-Yes.
-These are considered unsecured debts, and if the underlying debt is dischargeable, so is the judgment.
+These are generally treated as unsecured debts, and whether the judgment is addressed depends on the nature of the underlying obligation and other factors.

 For example: